Yxiang-828/Yxiang-828.github.io/cs2107/tut/tut3/tut3ans.md

 might able to get everything.
 </small>

->It is safer to the interaction with the bank using the sms option as the otp is sent through the phone of the user via sms so the attacker on the PC does not have access to the otp.
+>It is safer to use SMS as the user can verify the transaction detals sent to their phone which is not compromised.
+This implies that the user can detect if the attacker has modified the transaction details on the PC.

 (b) Consider this scenario.
 •Alice is a billionaire.
 She attended a conference in a nice pacific